 Other useful contacts

-- The Tenant Participation Advisory Service (This link will open in a new window)is the leading national tenant participation organisation working to promote tenant empowerment throughout England.
+- The Tenant Participation Advisory Service is the leading national tenant participation organisation working to promote tenant empowerment throughout England.

 - Communities & Local Government information on social housing.